 Tell us a little bit about the newest offer — selling your watch outright.
 Why should a consignor sell their fine watch?

-The biggest perk of selling your watch upfront is the ability to get paid without having to wait for it to sell on our site.
+The biggest perk of selling your watch directly is the ability to get paid without having to wait for it to sell on our site.
 This program currently applies to the most in-demand watches — Audemars Piguet, Breitling, Cartier, IWC, Panerai, Patek Philippe and Rolex.
 Because of their expert craftsmanship and high prices in the retail sphere, these brands tend to carry strong appeal for shoppers of the secondary market.

 After our team of experienced horologists gives it a careful inspection and accepts it, you get paid 65% of the list price within the next week or two.
 It’s a great option for those no-nonsense aficionados who are ready to let go and move on.